leofalves/leofalves/README.md

 ### Hi there 😁

 I'm Leo, from São Paulo - BR.

+Currently I'm working as a software development engineer at [Fiserv](https://www.linkedin.com/company/fiserv/) and studying Java applications using Spring Boot Framework (Web, MVC, JPA, Junit).
+Besides that, I'm studying for a Geography degree (nothing professional for now).

+I'm Elaine's husband and father of two beatiful girls (Clara and Manu, daddy loves you).
+In my free time, I usually walk (4~5K every day) listening music.
+I like to read Geography and History stuffs and listen podcasts about it.

 I hold a degree in Technology (FATEC-OU) and I have two MBAs as well.
 The first in Oracle Database Administrations and the second in Project Management (FGV).
 I've been working as developer, business analyst and tech lead since 1999.
-Currently I'm working as a software development engineer at [Fiserv](https://www.linkedin.com/company/fiserv/) and studying Java applications using Spring Boot Framework (Web, MVC, JPA, Junit).
-Besides that, I'm studying for a Geography degree.
-I'm father of two girls (Clara and Manu, daddy loves you).
-In my free time, I usually walk (4~5K every day) listening music.
-I like to read Geography and History stuffs and listen podcasts about it.
 I was a Volunteacher at [CPM](https://www.cidadaopromundo.org/), a NGO that helps young students to learn english, during two years.
 Unfortunatelly this semester I had to stop, but I'll retake soon.

 Connect with me by social media: